Bainezy94/TheFarmersMarket/README.md

 ### 21. Discuss and analyse requirements related to information system security.

+The Devise gem is great for password security and authentication.

+The CanCanCan gem is excellent for managing CRUD and applying roles Admin has access to all CRUD, where as a user may only be able to have read rights and blocks users from seeing URLs they do not have permission to use.

 P - Basic general documentation on information security requirements

 C - Meets P with specific mention of requirements for this project, such as user authentication and protection of sensitive information